The Ultimate Guide to Weeb Culture: 2025 Edition

 Read more about Otaku vs Weeb…

-• Ask about their favorite anime (prepare for a lecture)
+• Ask about their favorite anime (prepare for a lecture).

 • Acknowledge that anime isn’t “just cartoons”

-• Call it “Chinese cartoons” (nuclear option)
+• Never call it “Chinese cartoons” (weeb rage activated).

-• Touch their limited edition anything
+• Don’t touch the limited edition anything without weeb permission.

 Conversation Starters:

-• “I saw this anime thing on TikTok…” (They’ll correct you extensively)
+• “I saw this anime thing on TikTok…” (They’ll correct you extensively).

 • “Is Avatar anime?”
-(Enjoy the 30-minute debate)
+(Enjoy the 30-minute debate).

 Merchandise Addiction